phoenixframework/phoenix_site/posts/blog--phoenix-1-4-0-released.markdown

 phoenix_version: v1.4.0
 ---

 Phoenix 1.4 is out!
 This release ships with exciting new features, most notably HTTP2 support, improved development experience with faster compile times, new error pages, and local SSL certificate generation.
-Additionally, our channel layer internals receiveced an overhaul, providing better structure and extensibility.
+Additionally, our channel layer internals received an overhaul, providing better structure and extensibility.
 We also shipped a new and improved Presence javascript API, as well as Elixir formatter integration for our routing and testing DSLs.

 ### phx_new hex archive